German political parties paid for Instagram, Facebook likes | DW | 19.12.2019

 Paid Likes charged around €11 ($12.25) for 100 likes on a social media post.

-Some 30,000 users signed up to carry out the task of liking posts across social media for the company.
-About 3,000 users were active in distributing likes in the last month.Workers receive around €0.03 per 40 likes via Paid Likes site for their efforts.
+Some 30,000 users in total have signed up to carry out the task of liking posts across social media for the company.
+About 3,000 users were active in distributing likes in the last month.Workers receive around €0.03 per 40 likes via Paid Likes' site for their efforts.

 DW sends out a daily selection of the day's news and features.
 Sign up here.